Kimberly-Lin/Sleeper-ChatUI/readme.md

 Once the server has started, press i for iOS simulator using XCode or scan QR code with Expo Go app on your phone to run on the phone.

-When using the iOS simulator on XCode, host machine's keyboard can be turned off by pressing cmd+shift+K

 ## If I had more time:
 - WRITE TESTS!!!
 - Figure out how to load .env variables on React Native to save GIPHY API Key